 The Very Special Arts Festival is an annual inclusive event celebrating the artistic achievements of students with all abilities.
-The 40th annual festival will take place on Friday, October 19, 2018, with the theme Celebrate!
+The 41st annual festival will take place on November 8, 2019 with the theme Homecoming!

 The festival features student and professional performances on two stages, visual and performing arts workshops, and a student art exhibit created around the theme.
 Presented in partnership with the Los Angeles Unified School District and the Los Angeles County Office of Education, the Very Special Arts Festival is free and open to all grade levels.